InfuseAI/primehub-site/website/versioned_docs/version-3.0/quickstart/login-portal-user.md

 On Portal, the left side is **side menu**, the right side is the **context of the current working group**.
 At the top of the right side, there is a `Group:` dropdown for working groups switch.
 Users can switch the working group among joining groups easily.

 First of all, users have to specify a working group from joining groups by using the dropdown.
-Accordingly, the following context will be retained within the working group.
+Accordingly, the following context will be limited within the working group.

 At side menu, there are